AdarshMitr/namaste-react/2. Ignite_our_app/Notes2.md

 --------------------------------------------------------------
 *   Make app compatible with older browsers
-    - in "package.json", add 'brosersList" as for example:
+    - in "package.json", add 'browserslist" as for example:
     <code>

-    "browsersList" :[
+    "browserslist" :[
        "last 2 chrome versions"
     ]
 </code>